xieweiAlex/English_Learning/words/2024/words-Jun-24.md

 [Convo]
 [Phase or interesting ]

+Think of quiche as a breakfast pie!

+You have a rocking bod.

 Anguish about Joe Biden's candidacy is rational, polls suggest.

 reprimand, scold, accuse, rebuke.
 Cease and desist: purportedly unlawful activity ("cease") and not take it up again later ("desist").